AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2024-01-20-post_price_for_food_post_2.md

 ---
-title: "Analysis of the Food Price Basket Trends Over Three Decades in Israel"
+title: "Analyzing the Price Trends of Dairy Products in Israel Across a 15-Year Span"

 categories:
   - Economic stats